steevin/neuron-cli/README.md

 The status bar at the bottom of the TUI permanently shows where the currently highlighted note lives — e.g. `📂 1.
 Projects` or `📂 2.
 Areas/Finance` — giving instant spatial context while browsing without opening the note.

 #### 📋 Clipboard-to-Note (Paste Workflow)
 - **`ctrl+v`** on a selected note appends your clipboard contents directly to that note on disk — great for capturing web snippets or code blocks without leaving the terminal.
+If your clipboard contains an image URL or local path, neuron will optionally copy it to an `assets/` folder and attach it.
 - **Bracketed paste** support: paste any amount of text while typing a new note title to pre-fill both the title (first line, up to 40 chars) and the note body in a single gesture.

 #### 🔍 Dual Search Engine